Dmancuso1/Dmancuso1/README.md

 ## 🌱  I'm currently working on:
+  - A CMS for content writers (articles, posts, etc..).
+A Full stack web app & API using the PERN stack. [view Repo!](https://github.com/Dmancuso1/creator_api)
   - Creating a collection of fully styled, mobile friendly, HTML/CSS/REACT, customizable templates.
   - Other methods of deployment to what I'm currently doing.
-Looking at Digital Ocean as well as AWS.
-  - Personal Portfolio website.

 ## 👀 I’m interested in: